exhu/miodj2/docs/lang.rst

 Compilation produces header files for public symbols and C sources for the implementation.
 CMake or other project description is generated as well.

+Full package name for package management and code generation consists of a *vendor* name, and a package *name*, declared with the package directive.

 For future: